-IncaFé Organic Coffee's first seed was planted in 1998 when we, Carmen and Joop, met in Carmen’s Peru and Joop was shown the old coffee plantation of a family member.
+IncaFé Organic Coffee's first seed was planted in 1998 when we met in Carmen’s Peru and Joop was shown the old coffee plantation of a family member.
 From that point on we knew we wanted to work with coffee as a way of promoting organic agriculture.
-We opened a small café / coffee experience in Queenstown in 2003 and in 2006 we set-up our family owned coffee roastery in New Plymouth, Taranaki.
+Coffee is one of the easier crops to grow organically with a massively positive impact on the environment and the taste of the coffee.
+We opened a small café in Queenstown in 2003 and in 2006 we set-up our family-owned coffee roastery in New Plymouth, Taranaki.

-We started our journey with a deep belief in doing things right, sustainably and simply be the best we can be.
-It is rewarding when people choose our coffee for it being organic and/or representing a living wage for our growers.
-But what excites us most is that people choose our coffee for simply being the best coffee available at a reasonable price point.
-Organic products should be widely available, not just to a small elite.
+We started our journey with a deep belief in doing things right, sustainably and trying our hardest.
+It is rewarding when people choose our coffee for it being organic and representing a living wage for our growers.
+What excites us most is when people choose our coffee for simply being the best coffee available.

-If you are a coffee lover like us and you care about quality in the widest sense of the word, please don’t hesitate to contact us or try our coffee and join us on our mission to make premium organic coffee accessible.
+We are committed to a sustainable business model from bush to cup, caring for our farmers and their long-term sustainability, and caring for our customers, providing consistently great coffee, service and value for money.
+If you are a coffee lover like us and you care about what’s actually inside please don’t hesitate to contact us or try our coffee and join us on our mission to grow more organic Fairtrade delicious coffee.

 Thank you for your interest in IncaFé Organic Coffee and please keep on reading if you want to know more about what we do any why.